MicrosoftDocs/learn/learn-pr/wwl-azure/introduction-github-packages/includes/3-install-package.md

 1. Authenticate to GitHub Packages.
 2. In the same directory as your package.json file, create or edit a .npmrc file.
-3. Include a line specifying GitHub Packages URL and the account owner.<br>
+3. Include a line specifying GitHub Packages URL and the account owner.

     @OWNER:registry=https://npm.pkg.github.com